 Once you have decided that an animal will be your traveling companion, plan for your pet's trip in the same way you plan your own - well in advance.
 Check with your installation veterinary treatment facility/small animal clinic for the requirements to ship a pet to a specific area.
-Shipping requirements and rabies shots vary depending upon where you are shipping your pet.
+Shipping requirements and rabies shots vary depending upon where you are sending your pet.

 Many of the issues involved with traveling with a pet revolve around the pet's temperament and level of training.
-A pet that does not like to "go for a ride" can make for an interesting trip.
+A pet that does not like to "go for a ride" can make a challenging trip.
 Dogs should be trained to lie or sit quietly in a designated place.

-Traveling with cats is more challenging.
+Traveling with cats is even more challenging.
 Train your cat to wear a harness, either a figure 8 or an H type, and confine them to a crate while driving.
 Do not open the car door until the pet is safely restrained.
 The other option for cats is to place them in a pet carrier.

 To protect your pets from hazardous situations:

 Pets can become carsick.
 Please discuss this and other health concerns with your veterinarian.
 Keep the necessary medications handy, along with supplies for cleaning up in case the worst happens.